Deebasheikh/Coding-challenge/README.md

 # Coding-challenge
-I am participating in 100 days of coding challenge with @asharibali.
+ 100 days of coding challenge with @asharibali.